jeff-adkisson/swe-3313-fall-2025/project/details-user-interface-design.md

 -  Public link to your Marvel user interface prototype.
 Verify you can use  the public link without a user account by logging out of Marvel, then trying the link.
 If you cannot access the link without a team account, then I cannot either.
    ![image-20231107081901768](details-user-interface-design.assets/image-20231107081901768.png)
--  Link to your video presentation (shared in GitHub or a public YouTube or Vimeo link).
+-  Create your presentation video using Loom.
+Share the link to your Loom video in your GitHub repo.
+Make sure the link is public.

 ### Submission Steps